kaleguy/xml2leo/README.md

 This is a basic command-line utility for for converting various xml formats to .leo format.
 Leo is an open source outlining editor.

+Currently the only format supported is for Shakespeare's plays.

+To run the Shakespeare imports:

+    npm run shakespeare

+To create a new transformation type, edit the example shakespearetoleo.xsl file.

 ## Installation

 This script uses the npm java module.
 In order to get this to run with more recent versions of Java,